tomerburg/pythreadex/README.md

 - pandas >= 1.3.0

 ## Sample Usage
-For full documentation and examples, please refer to [Tropycal Documentation](https://tropycal.github.io/tropycal/).

-As of v0.3, the documentation is up-to-date following a bug that started with v0.2.5 where the documentation was not updated with each release.

-## Sample Usage
 This sample code shows how to search through a dataset, retrieve station data, make a plot and convert the data to CSV format:

 ```python